 One of the best spots to take a dog-friendly holiday is a beach destination.
 Dogs just love chasing a ball and swimming in the sea – you can literally see the joy on their face as they run onto the sand.

-Fortunately, if you’re thinking about dog-friendly beach holidays, you’re spoilt for choice.
+Fortunately, if you’re thinking about dog-friendly beach summer holidays, you’re spoilt for choice.
 Of course, Cornwall often tops the list for sandy spots.
 However, west Wales is also a beautiful option with quiet beaches as far as the eye can see.

 Once you’ve picked the best location, there are a few other things to consider before booking a getaway, as this post will outline…